lydgate/mindmeld/Intersubjectivity.md

     -
 - **Random thoughts post Trevarthen**
     - i’d like to think more about how these early proto coordinations and synchronizations and playful regulated motoric dances grow into early concepts, categorizations, relational words, and then full-blown narratives that are internalized but always from intersubjective processes
+        - It feels like this relates to resonance, frequency, "connnectome-specific harmonic waves" in the brain.
+I read this phrase [here](https://hyp.is/BriuSFveEeuHN_fLHgclKQ/opentheory.net/2018/12/the-neuroscience-of-meditation/) and know little about it otherwise, though actually I've just remembered that [Carhart-Harris 2014 also mentions oscillatory rhythms](https://hyp.is/djBX2lveEeulbvMpvU0Tdw/www.frontiersin.org/articles/10.3389/fnhum.2014.00020/full).
-    - what happens when the grasping, the "apprehension," is not a solitary act and not one about objects (only), but grasping gets extended from the individual baby grasping and apprehending a thing, bringing that thing towards the mouth, the face, closer to the eyes... to  grasping for the other, the apprehension is of the the other, the other's intention, the other's physical attunement, the other's affective reach and how does that extend out into language later?
+    - what happens when the [[Grasping]], the "apprehension," is not a solitary act and not one about objects (only), but grasping gets extended from the individual baby grasping and apprehending a thing, bringing that thing towards the mouth, the face, closer to the eyes... to  grasping for the other, the apprehension is of the other, the other's intention, the other's physical attunement, the other's affective reach and how does that extend out into language later?
+        - Grasp is super important, I'm creating a page for this.
+Merleau-Ponty and McGilchrist, maybe also Jaynes write about it.

 ## Why this is of interest